 Of course you’d be giving up the automatic resistance control.

-Overall, I think ProForm’s Studio Bike Pro could work well for people eager to access iFit, but everyone else should look elsewhere.
+Overall, I think ProForm’s Studio Bike Pro could work well for people eager to access iFit (I mean you do get a free bike here), but everyone else should probably look elsewhere.